 The first dose of methadone should be between 10-20mg.
 In the first two weeks of treatment, deaths from a methadone overdose can occur with doses as low as 40-60mg per day.
 That is why only a medical doctor prescribes methadone.
 He conducts the assessment on which professionals base the decision to prescribe methadone.
 They also take part in the planning and review of the treatment.

 The drawback is that some people reported addiction to methadone.
 Methadone is administered in most cases over a prolonged or indefinite period of time.

 Patients with severe liver disease or intolerant of methadone or ingredients in methadone should not take this replacement drug.

-Naltrexone (ReVia) and Acamprosate (Campral) are a few drugs on the market at this time for alcoholism.
+Naltrexone (ReVia) and Acamprosate (Campral) are a few drugs on the market for alcoholism.
 They are thought to reduce the response to alcohol by lowering cravings, decreasing drinking stimulus, and increasing headache and nausea to discourage intake.

-If you or someone you know is struggling with a methadone maintenance therapy or some other substitution drug and do not like the effects call and speak with one of our referral counselors.
+If you or someone you know is struggling with a methadone maintenance therapy or some other substitution drug and do not like the effects call and speak with one of our referral counsellors.

-Addiction requires caring professional addiction counselors with well-proven addiction treatments.
+Addiction requires caring professional addiction counsellors with well-proven addiction treatments.
 Substitute drugs may be useful to get the person up to a point where no drugs are substituted.
 Otherwise, you may just be substituting a problem for another.
-If you find yourself stuck in a drug substitution problem, call and speak with our counselor about it, he or she will help.
-We work with drug rehab centers across Canada and there are many that are affordable.
+If you find yourself stuck in a drug substitution problem, call and speak with our counsellor about it, they will help.
+We work with drug rehab centers across Canada, and many are affordable.
 Give us a call.